Glued laminated timber: Religious buildings

-Structural strength: Glulam's high strength-to-weight ratio allows for the creation of large, open spaces free of columns or other supports that could obstruct views.
-This is especially important in buildings where an unobstructed view is desirable.

-Versatility in design: Glulam can be shaped into various forms, including curves and angles that traditional solid wood might not easily achieve.
-This versatility allows architects to design unique and iconic wedding chapels that stand out for their architectural beauty.

-Sustainability: Glulam is a sustainable building material, often sourced from sustainably managed forests.
-Its use aligns with the growing trend toward environmentally conscious construction practices.

 Other

 Mjøstårnet, on the shore of Lake Mjøsa.

-In 2019, the world's tallest structure employing the use of glulam was Mjøstårnet, an 18-story mixed-use building in Brumunddal, Norway.
+In 2019, the world's tallest structure employing glulam was Mjøstårnet, an 18-story mixed-use building in Brumunddal, Norway.
 In 2022, the Ascent MKE building in Milwaukee, Wisconsin, surpassed it with 26 stories, measuring over 86 meters tall.

 The roof of the Centre Pompidou-Metz museum in France is composed of sixteen kilometers of glued laminated timber intersecting to form hexagonal units.
 With a surface area of 8,000 m^{2}, the irregular geometry of the roof, featuring various curves and counter-curves, resembles a Chinese hat.

 Failures

 In 2005, researchers at Lund University, Sweden, found a number of failures of glulam structures in Scandinavian countries.
 They concluded that construction faults or design errors were responsible.

-In January 2002 the roof of the Siemens velodrome arena in Copenhagen collapsed when a joint between glulam trusses failed at the point of its dowel fastenings.

-In February 2003 the roof of a newly built exhibition hall in Jyväskylä, Finland, collapsed.
+In January 2002 the roof of the Siemens velodrome arena in Copenhagen collapsed when a joint between glulam trusses failed at the point of its dowel fastenings.In February 2003 the roof of a newly built exhibition hall in Jyväskylä, Finland, collapsed.
 It was found that during construction the specified number of dowels at joints between glulam timbers were missing or had been wrongly placed.

 The collapse of the Perkolo bridge in Sjoa, Norway, in 2016 was caused by a design miscalculation of stresses at joints.
-Following this incident thirteen road bridges of glulam construction were checked, with only minor faults found.
+Following this incident, thirteen road bridges of glulam construction were checked, with only minor faults found.